 Wu Lab, Northern Illinois University

-To prospective undergraduate applicants: My lab has closed down recruitment for the Fall 2018 semester.
-If you have an interest in my lab, and envision wanting to apply for Spring 2019, please see the relevant link below and submit an application.
-I plan to review applications beginning around early November, so feel free to submit one around that time frame.
-Note that I do not anticipate recruiting very many students for Spring 2019, perhaps in the range of 2-3.
+To prospective undergraduate applicants: My lab will recruit research assistants for the Fall 2019 semester.
+If you have an interest in my lab, and envision wanting to apply for Fall 2019, please see the relevant link (left or below) and submit an application.
+I began reviewing applications beginning around mid-April and have extended offers to two students to join the lab.
+Feel free to submit your application at any time, but should we hit 10 RAs, I will close recruitment for Fall 2019.
+As of May 11, we stand at 6.
 Thank you for your interest in our work.

 Overview for Prospective Undergraduate Students

 Since my first year on the NIU faculty, I have been training undergraduate students with respect to the conduct of research relevant to clinical psychology.
 Since 2006, I have had somewhere near 100 students come through the lab.
 Some have held majors in other departments; several have been post-baccalaureate students; one student came from Bradley University for a summer position; one was a high school student from St. Charles, IL; however, the majority have been undergraduate Psychology majors (either BA or BS) here at NIU.
 In today's climate, students who wish to pursue advanced training in clinical psychology (read: want to compete for positions in graduate school) pretty much have to have documented research experience and hands-on research training.
 Of course, all successful students need to be bright, hard-working people, but often this is not enough to compete successfully for graduate positions.
 More on that below.
 The take-home message is that Psychology majors should give serious consideration to pursuing research training while here at NIU and my lab offers certain opportunities.